 Proven to keep you dry more effectively than wicking; thus, increasing your comfort.

-When you are hot, 37.5 speeds evaporation and cooling; when you’re cold, 37.5 returns the energy to warm the body.
+When you are hot, 37.5 Technology speeds evaporation and cooling; when you’re cold, 37.5 Technology uses the energy to help keep the body warm.

 A shirt with 37.5 technology has a similar effect as an ice vest on cooling the core.

 Decrease the rate of core temperature buildup.